Featured on CCW Market Study: Tech vs. Humanity Redefining the Agent Role

 Design Conversations Around Resolution

-Flows without clear completion criteria often lead to unresolved interactions and poor user experience.
+Flows without clear completion criteria often result in unresolved interactions and a poor user experience.

 Account for Real-World User Behavior